 Dr Andrew Tridgell (Tridge) is a well known open source developer, and has been a leader in the ArduPilot project for many years.
 Specializing in both fixed wing flight and low level system development, Tridge brings 30 years of software development experience to ArduPilot.
 Tridge also leads the technical development of CanberraUAV, a non-profit dedicated to developing affordable search and rescue UAVs, and the winners of the 2012 and 2014 Outback Challenge competitions.

 Randy Mackay has 6+ years of ArduPilot development experience and is the lead Arducopter developer for the ArduPilot project.
 Randy is responsible for incorporating countless improvements (in cooperation with other team members) including safety features, support for new sensors, attitude and position control, new MAVLink messages.
-Given Randy's extensive background he has a unique ability to provide training and advice to new developers on how features could be implemented.

 Philip Rowse is an Aircraft engineer, with over 22 years in both Civil and Military avionics in both full sized and unmanned systems.
 Philip designed the Pixhawk Fire (PXF) which was used to do the initial port of Ardupilot onto Linux, and has since designed the Pixhawk 2.
 As a CASA certified RPAS operator, a licensed Pilot, and an RC enthusiast, Philip is passionate about affordable safety for UAS systems.
 Philip is passionate about ensuring UAS integration's are professional, and is keen to help OEM's and hobbyists alike to have reliable Aerial systems.